microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user-list.md

 ## Optional query parameters

-This method supports the [OData Query Parameters](/graph/query-parameters) to help customize the response.
+This method supports the [OData Query Parameters](/graph/docs/concepts/query_parameters) to help customize the response, including `$search`, `$count`, and `$filter`.
+You can use `$search` on the **displayName** property.
+When items are added or updated for this resource, they are specially indexed for use with the `$count` and `$search` query parameters.
+There can be a slight delay between when an item is added or updated and when it is available in the index.

 By default, only a limited set of properties are returned (**businessPhones**, **displayName**, **givenName**, **id**, **jobTitle**, **mail**, **mobilePhone**, **officeLocation**, **preferredLanguage**, **surname**, and **userPrincipalName**).